-The USA deliberately seeks to maintain its status quo by any means.
-China and other influential countries like Russia, India, and Iran, on the other hand, aim to challenge the USA’s sole dominance in international politics and economics.
-To achieve this, countries are introducing organizations and platforms.
-The key international and regional organizations are the NATO, BRICS, QUAD, AUKUS, ANZUS, BIMSTEC, SAARC, Belt and Road Initiative, Indo-Pacific Strategy, and European Union.
+While the USA deliberately seeks to maintain its status quo by any means, China and other influential countries like Russia, India, and Iran, on the other hand, aim to challenge the USA’s sole dominance in international politics and economics.
+To achieve such foreign policy goals, countries are introducing organizations and platforms including the NATO, BRICS, QUAD, AUKUS, ANZUS, BIMSTEC, SAARC, Belt and Road Initiative, Indo-Pacific Strategy, and European Union.
 These key stakeholders attract developing countries into their respective spheres of influence, either by joining their initiatives or staying away from their rivals.
 Consequently, many developing countries in the Global South find themselves in a dilemma regarding which side to support.
-Bangladesh is a prime example of this predicament, without a doubt.
+Without a doubt, Bangladesh is a prime example of this predicament.

-At the same time, Bangladesh should focus on diversification immediately.
+Bangladesh, at the same time, should focus on diversification immediately.
 Depending on the RMG alone might be a threat to the future economy.
-Even if a country imposes extra political pressure due to their political gains, the country’s economy will fall down.
-So, the country needs to reduce its dependency on any single country or theory.
-Multilateralism and diversification will — hands down — help mitigate economic risks and enhance Bangladesh’s bargaining power, leading to economic and political progress.
+Even if a country imposes extra political pressure due to its economic and/or political gains, Bangladesh’s economy will fall down or, at least, suffer.
+So, the country needs to reduce its dependency on any single country, product, or theory.
+Multilateralism and diversification will — hands down — help mitigate the economic risks and enhance the bargaining power of the country, leading to economic and political progress.
 In this context, Bangladesh could seek agreements with countries like Japan, South Korea, Turkey, Egypt, South Africa, Brazil, and Indonesia.

-Another key foreign policy priority is resolving the Rohingya refugee crisis—the worst crisis for Bangladesh.
-Instead of relying solely on bilateral discussions with Myanmar, Bangladesh needs to elevate the issue to the international levels—the UN and the ICC.
+Another key foreign policy priority is resolving the Rohingya refugee crisis — the worst crisis for Bangladesh.
+Instead of relying solely on bilateral discussions with Myanmar, Bangladesh needs to elevate the issue to the international levels — the UN and the International Criminal Court.
 By leveraging soft power and a prudent foreign policy, Bangladesh must garner international support to address the crisis, at least to mitigate it.
 The USA, China, and India may play “premium” roles in resolving the Rohingya issue, and Bangladesh should maintain dialogue with these countries.
 Alternatively, under the supervision of the UN, Bangladesh may explore the possibility of resettling refugees in other countries where there is a need for human resources, inspired by Turkey and Jordan.

 To address energy shortages, Bangladesh can expand foreign policies.
 As part of its foreign policy, Bangladesh may increasingly negotiate energy deals with countries like Russia, China, and Saudi Arabia.
 Simultaneously, Bangladesh must focus on enhancing its maritime capabilities to protect its blue economy and wealth.
 The Bay of Bengal is a source of immense natural wealth — including energy — and the region plays a crucial role in the evolving geopolitics of the Indo-Pacific.
 Therefore, increasing maritime capacity, along with regional cooperation, is essential for Bangladesh.